Coastal Night Walk & Stargazing - Robin Hood's Bay

 Further information - PLEASE READ BEFORE BOOKING

-The evening can last anything from 3 - 4 hours depending on the weather.
-We may change the route at very short notice to enhance the experience.
+Our usual route takes us along the Cinder Track (old railway track) for roughly 3 miles before heading down the hill to the shoreline.
+Please note, we may change the route at very short notice to enhance the experience.
 The walk can range in length from 4 - 6 miles and will depend on conditions underfoot and weather.

 There are hills (some steep), steps (lots of them), lots of mud too.
 When we reach the shoreline we will head back along the (now shingle and rock) beach.
 We will cross a shallow beck (stream).